fnproject/fn/docs/lambda/README.md

 ## How does it work?

 We provide base Docker images for the various runtimes that AWS Lambda supports.
-The `fnctl` tool helps package up your Lambda function into a Docker image layered on the base image.
+The `fn` tool helps package up your Lambda function into a Docker image layered on the base image.
 We provide a bootstrap script and utilities that provide a AWS Lambda environment to your code.
 You can then run the Docker image on any platform that supports Docker.
 This allows you to